About Our Team

 Rose Headshot

 Rose graduated from UConn in May 2023 with a degree in Physiology & Neurobiology and a minor in Human Development & Family Sciences (HDFS).
-She is currently working as a scribe in her gap year and is excited to start as a medical student at the UConn School of Medicine in August 2024.
+She worked as a scribe in her gap year.

 In college Rose was in the 4th cohort of the BOLD Women’s Leadership Program, in addition to being involved in Cancer Survivorship research, and the Iranian Student Association.
 Outside of her work, she is passionate about drawing portraits of her favorite movie & TV show characters.

 She joined the UCHL Program as a volunteer in Fall 2020.
-She now serves as a Project Coordinator for the West Hartford Outpatient Site, the Gynecologic Oncology Site, and well as the Inpatient Shadowing Program.
+She now serves as the site director for the West Hartford Outpatient Site, and the Gynecologic Oncology Site.
 She has had the pleasure of presenting the UCHL Program’s research at multiple local and national conferences, including the Society of Hospital Medicine Converge and the Connecticut Academy of Family Physician’s Scientific Symposium.
 Rose enjoys learning about & implementing different strategies for patient education, especially for underserved populations.
-She is excited to help UCHL volunteers take away experiences that will further motivate them in their journeys as future healthcare professionals.
+She enjoys helping UCHL volunteers take away experiences that will further motivate them in their journeys as future healthcare professionals.

 Radha Headshot